Skyscraper and a man holding tablet representing EMEA marketing

 With 24 official languages in the European Union, over 60 in the Middle East and an amazing 2,000 languages spoken in Africa—Nigeria alone has 522—it’s obvious from the outset that there will be some challenges with communicating with the vast audiences in the region.

-You also need to bear in mind, for example, that German spoken in Germany is slightly different to German spoken in Austria and Switzerland.
-Localized nuances make all the difference to how authentic your content sounds.
+You also need to bear in mind, for example, that German is spoken slightly differently in Germany from German spoken in Austria and Switzerland.
+Localized nuances make all the difference in how authentic your content sounds.
 Plus, keywords and other SEO strategies need to be adapted to your content’s language, requiring research and local knowledge.

 In short: It’s important to have local writers and professionals on your team.
 Or reach out to an agency in the area who will help you convey your brand’s message flawlessly.